-- a) The following uses may be permitted on lands designated Uptown Corridor: - residential uses on lands located east of Appleby Line and north of Upper Middle Road only, with the exception of single and semidetached dwellings; - (ii) retail and service commercial uses;
+- a) The following uses may be permitted on lands designated Uptown Corridor:

+- residential uses on lands located east of Appleby Line and north of Upper Middle Road only, with the exception of single and semidetached dwellings;

+- (ii) retail and service commercial uses;

 - (iii) office uses;

 - (iv) entertainment uses;

 - (v) hotel uses; and

 - (vi) recreation uses.

 - b) Uses which may be permitted at grade within a building shall be limited to the following:

 - (i) retail and service commercial uses;

 - (ii) a limited amount of office uses;

 - (iii) hotel uses;

 - (iv) entertainment uses; and/or

 - (v) live/work residences.

 - c) A maximum floor area ratio of development of 2.5:1 is an appropriate built form in Uptown Corridor lands.
 An increase to this floor area ratio may occur through a site-specific Zoning By-law amendment or minor variance application, without the need for an amendment to this Plan, provided that the objectives of the Uptown Corridor designation are maintained.

 - d) The City will encourage a minimum building height of two (2) storeys and the maximum building height shall not exceed eleven (11) storeys.

 - e) The Zoning By-law shall establish a maximum floor area and a maximum floor area at grade per individual retail and service commercial unit, based on such considerations as planned commercial function, built form, and contribution to achieving vibrant, active and walkable built environments in Uptown Corridor areas.

 - f) Development should be designed in a manner which allows for a continuous block face to be established across multiple developments and/or sites when located adjacent to a public right-of-way.

-- g) Surface parking areas shall not be located between a building and a public right-of-way.
+g) Surface parking areas shall not be located between a building and a public right-of-way.

-8.1.1(4.5.3) SITE-SPECIFIC POLICY
+8.1.1(4.9.3)8.1.1(4.5.3) SITE-SPECIFIC POLICY

-a) 1830 Ironstone Drive: In addition to the uses permitted in Subsections 8.1.1(4.5.2) a) and b) of this Plan, on the property described as 1830 Ironstone Drive, the retail sales of building and construction materials is permitted in one freestanding building with a maximum floor area of twelve thousand (12,000) sq. m.
+a) 1830 Ironstone Drive: In addition to the uses permitted in Subsections 8.1.1(4.5.2) a) and b) of this Plan, on the property described as 1830 Ironstone Drive, the retail sales of building and construction materials may beis permitted in one freestanding building with a maximum floor area of twelve thousand (12,000) sq. m.
+Sensitive land uses including residential shall be prohibited.

-8.1.1(4.6) UPTOWN LOCAL CORRIDOR DESIGNATION
+8.1.1(4.10)8.1.1(4.6) UPTOWN LOCAL CORRIDOR DESIGNATION